 Director - Krista Wodelet (she/her)

-Krista Wodelet is the drummer for CCMA-nominated all-girl country band Nice Horse.
+Krista Wodelet is the drummer for CCMA-nominated all-female country band Nice Horse.
 A multi-instrumentalist/vocalist, Krista got her start in classical music, with degrees in orchestral wind playing from the University of Toronto (B.Mus.) and the University of Southern California (M.Mus.).
 Alongside a busy freelance career playing in orchestras such as the Calgary Philharmonic and the Kitchener-Waterloo, Niagara, Santa Monica, and Okanagan Symphonies, she formed one half of electro-pop duo Sidney York, lending keys, bassoon, and vocals to the project.
 Krista’s diverse musical path has taken her to perform at major festivals around the world, including SXSW (Austin, TX), AmericanaFest (Nashville, TN), BIGSOUND (Australia), Music Matters (Singapore), Reeperbahn (Germany), and plenty at home in Canada - Boots & Hearts, the Calgary Stampede, Big Valley Jamboree, and more.
 She currently drums full-time as a core member of Nice Horse, who first made their mark in early 2017 touring as direct support for Canadian icon Tom Cochrane, and more recently for the iconic Nitty Gritty Dirt Band.
 In 2022, Krista was the first-ever female nominee for Drummer of the Year at the Canadian Country Music Awards.